erevear/C_Code/Readme.txt

-Several C projects done for a class
+Several small C projects done for a class